Vibia Sabina

-Vibia Sabina (13 August 83–136/137) was a Roman Empress, wife and second cousin once removed to the Roman Emperor Hadrian.
+Vibia Sabina (83–136/137) was a Roman Empress, wife and second cousin once removed to the Roman Emperor Hadrian.
 She was the daughter of Matidia (niece of Roman Emperor Trajan) and suffect consul Lucius Vibius Sabinus.

 Early life

-After her father's death in 84, Sabina, along with her half-sister Matidia Minor, went to live with their maternal grandmother, Marciana.
-They were raised in the household of Trajan and his wife Plotina.
+After her father's death in 84, Sabina and her half-sister Matidia Minor went to live with their maternal grandmother, Marciana.
+They were raised in the household of Sabina's great uncle Trajan and his wife Plotina.

 Sabina married Hadrian in 100, at the empress Plotina's request.
-Hadrian succeeded her great uncle in 117.
 Sabina's mother Matidia (Hadrian's second cousin) was also fond of Hadrian and allowed him to marry her daughter.
+Hadrian succeeded Trajan in 117.

 Empress

 Sabina accumulated more public honors in Rome and the provinces than any imperial woman had enjoyed since the first empress, Augustus’ wife Livia.
 Indeed, Sabina is the first woman whose image features on a regular and continuous series of coins minted at Rome.
 She was the most traveled and visible empress to date.
 In 128, she was awarded the title of Augusta.

 Sabina is described in the poetry of Julia Balbilla, her companion, in a series of epigrams on the occasion of Hadrian's visit to Egypt in November of 130.
 In the poems, Balbilla refers to Sabina as "beautiful" and "lovely."